Rap Devil: Response

-In an interview, when asked if he thought the song was a good diss track by Machine Gun Kelly, Eminem stated "it's not bad for him".
+Speaking about "Rap Devil" in a YouTube interview with Sway Calloway, Eminem stated "it's not bad for him".
 Eminem then released a response diss track, "Killshot", on September 14, 2018.
-The official audio track on YouTube has over 450 million views as of March 2023.
+The official audio track on YouTube has over 499 million views as of August 2025.
 On "Killshot", Eminem refers to Machine Gun Kelly as a "mumble rapper".

 Music video

 A music video for the song was released on WorldStarHipHop's YouTube channel and website on September 3, 2018.
-As of April 16th, 2022, the video stands at 347 million views.
+As of August 2025, the video stands at over 392 million views.